e280/authlocal/README.md

 # 🔐 https://authlocal.org/

-**any website can ask you to sign-in via authlocal.**
+**any website can ask you to sign-in with authlocal.**
-manage identities on your device any time at [authlocal.org](https://authlocal.org/)
+manage identities on your device any time at [authlocal.org](https://authlocal.org/).

 &nbsp; 🔑 **cryptographic.** passwordless, emailless, provable.
 &nbsp; 🗽 **user-sovereign.** copy your keys as you wish.
-&nbsp; 🏡 **local-only.** keys live on your device.
+&nbsp; 🏡 **local-only.** fully clientside, keys live on your device.
-&nbsp; 🥷 **pseudonymous.** stable identity across apps.
+&nbsp; 🥷 **pseudonymous.** no need for personal information.
-&nbsp; ✍️ **artisanal.** thoughtfully handcrafted by a human.
 &nbsp; 💖 **free and open-source.** protocol, not product.

+**websites never see your seed code.**
+they only see crypto-proof of the identity you selected.

 **own your identity.**
-your identity begins with a permanent seed key. don't lose it. don't share it. it's yours, forever.
+each identity is recoverable from a secret 18-word seed code.
+don't lose it. don't share it. it's yours, *forever.*

-**websites never see your seed key.**
-when you sign into a website with authlocal, that website receives cryptographic proof of the identity you selected.

 > *"keep it secret. keep it safe."*
 > &nbsp; &nbsp; *— gandalf, fellowship of the ring*